horans/bootstrap-ao/README.md

 #### row
 * `row-table`
-description: item of the row will share same height, and centered vertically
+description: item of the row will share same height, and centered vertically *(will made row become non-floating)*
 related: `row` `row-compact`

 * `row-compact`